RussiaOfficial Name: Russian Federation

 Customs Information: Passengers must personally escort their luggage through Russian customs.
 Under a strict interpretation of this law, airline companies may not deliver a lost bag to the traveler's final destination.
 Moreover, not all airlines will reimburse the traveler for expenses related to retrieving lost luggage.

 In general, mapping and natural resource data collection activities associated with normal commercial and scientific collaboration may result in seizure of the associated equipment and/or arrest.
-The penalty for using a GPS device in a manner which is determined to compromise Russian national security can result in a prison term of ten to twenty years.
+The penalty for using a GPS device in a manner that is determined to compromise Russian national security can result in a prison term of ten to twenty years.

 Travelers entering Russia with $10,000 or more in cash may have to explain the money's origin and intended use.
-Travelers exiting Russia must declare the amount of cash and travelers checks exceeding $10,000 and list the source(s) of the funds on the customs declaration form.
+Travelers exiting Russia must declare the amount of cash and travelers checks exceeding $10,000 and list the source(s) of the funds on a customs declaration form.

 Prescription Medication: Russia also has very strict rules on the importation of medication.
 Russia prohibits certain prescription and over-the-counter drugs common in the United States.
 Large quantities of any medicine will receive scrutiny.

-If a traveler is in doubt regarding the importation into Russia of a particular item, he or she should address specific questions to the Federal Customs Service of the Russian Federation website or email.
+If a traveler is in doubt regarding the importation into Russia of a particular item, he or she should address specific questions to the Federal Customs Service of the Russian Federation via their website or email.

-Accessibility: Individuals with disabilities may find accessibility and accommodation in Russia very different from the United States.
+ACCESSIBILITIY: Individuals with disabilities may find accessibility and accommodation in Russia very different from the United States.
 While Russian law requires most new public buildings and others with community space (e.g., shopping centers) be accessible for persons with disabilities, many older buildings are not required to meet these requirements.

 Getting around in Russian cities and towns may be difficult at times since many sidewalks are narrow and uneven.
 Mobility is usually easier in cities such as Moscow and St. Petersburg, compared to smaller towns and rural areas.
-In general, public transportation is not accommodating to people with disabilities; this includes the Moscow Metro, which is not accessible to persons with disabilities.
+In general, public transportation is not accommodating to people with disabilities; this includes the Moscow Metro, which is generally not accessible to persons with disabilities.

 Medical care in most localities is below Western standards due to shortages of medical supplies, differing practice standards and the lack of comprehensive primary care.
 Those facilities in Moscow and St. Petersburg with higher standards do not necessarily accept all cases.
 Access to these facilities usually requires cash or credit card payment at Western rates at the time of service.
 The U.S. Social Security Medicare Program does not provide coverage for hospital or medical costs in Russia.
 Elderly travelers and those with existing health problems may be at risk.
-We do not recommend elective surgeries requiring blood transfusions and/or non-essential blood transfusions due to uncertainties surrounding the local blood supply.
+The State Department does not recommend elective surgeries requiring blood transfusions and/or non-essential blood transfusions due to uncertainties surrounding the local blood supply.
 Most hospitals and clinics in major urban areas have adopted the use of disposable IV supplies, syringes, and needles as standard practice.
 However, travelers to remote areas might consider bringing a supply of sterile, disposable syringes and corresponding IV supplies.
 We recommend travelers do not visit tattoo parlors or piercing services due to the risk of infection.

 Outbreaks of diphtheria and hepatitis A have been reported throughout the country, even in large cities such as Moscow and St. Petersburg.
 The U.S. Centers for Disease Control and Prevention (CDC) recommend up-to-date tetanus and diphtheria immunizations before traveling to Russia and neighboring countries.
 Typhoid can be a concern for those who plan to travel extensively in the region.
 Cases of cholera have rarely been reported throughout the area.
 Travelers can reduce the risk of exposure to infectious and noxious agents by drinking bottled water and using bottled water for food or drink preparation.
 Tap water is generally unsafe to drink outside of Moscow.
 Tuberculosis is also an increasingly serious health concern in Russia.
 For further information about tuberculosis, please consult the CDC's information on Tuberculosis.

 HIV infection rates have risen markedly in recent years.
-While most prevalent among intravenous drug users, prostitutes and their clients, the HIV/AIDS rate in the general population is increasing.
+While most prevalent among intravenous drug users, prostitutes and their clients, HIV/AIDS infection in the general population is increasing.
 Reported cases of syphilis are much higher than in the United States, and some sources suggest that gonorrhea and chlamydia are also more prevalent in Russia than in Western Europe or the United States.

 Travelers may obtain information on vaccinations and other health precautions, such as safe food and water precautions and insect bite protection, from the CDC hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747) or via the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the infectious diseases section of the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.